 As a despairing Galvin faces the uphill quest, his expert witness exhorts him to invest hope in the jury, saying, “People can surprise you.
 Sometimes they have a great capacity to hear the truth.”

-Perhaps more brave officials will pivot from comfortable avoidance for the sake of an informed public.
+Perhaps more brave Americans will pivot from comfortable avoidance for the sake of an informed public.
 Perhaps they will speak truth into the spaces of omission, where “the dangers of unwarranted concealment of pertinent facts, far outweigh the dangers to justify it.”
-At this late hour, who will enter our children’s future history books to call the light from behind their eyes as they learn what fruits of sacrifice were bequeathed them?
+At this late hour, who will enter our children’s future history books to call the light from behind their eyes, as they learn what fruits of sacrifice were bequeathed them?

 As Astrophysicist Neil deGrasse Tyson recently advised, beware the one who believes they have access to “the unassailable truth that others do not.”
 As wisdom demands, he warns, we must never underestimate the intelligence at work in the very strangeness of life’s design.
 Christ said of the mystery in John 14:2, “In my Father’s house are many mansions…” At the transcendent center with no circumference, within and beyond the mystery of human time, lies the only mythic past unerringly true.